Serena Williams: Personal life

 Williams is married to Reddit co-founder Alexis Ohanian.
 He proposed to her on December 10, 2016, and they married on November 16, 2017, in New Orleans.
 Their wedding ceremony was attended by prominent personalities such as Beyoncé, Anna Wintour, Kelly Rowland and Kim Kardashian.

 On April 19, 2017, Williams posted a picture of herself on Snapchat that focused on her midsection.
 It had the caption, "20 weeks", prompting speculation that she was pregnant.
 Later that evening, her spokesperson confirmed the pregnancy.
 The fact that she was 20 weeks pregnant when announcing her pregnancy meant that she was roughly eight to nine weeks pregnant when she won the Australian Open earlier that year.
 Williams later said that posting the picture was an accident.
-On September 1, 2017, Williams gave birth to a daughter, Alexis Olympia Ohanian Jr. The child, who goes by "Olympia," was delivered through emergency caesarean-section after her heart rate dropped during labor.
+On September 1, 2017, Williams gave birth to a daughter, Alexis Olympia Ohanian Jr. The child, who goes by "Olympia", was delivered through emergency caesarean-section after her heart rate dropped during labor.
 Williams gave Olympia a doll, Qai Qai, that has become famous on social media.
 By February 2021, Williams had hired a tennis coach for Olympia, then three years old.
 In August 2023, Williams gave birth to a second daughter, Adira River Ohanian.

 Williams was raised as a Jehovah's Witness, but was not baptized until 2023.
 In 2017, she said she "never really practiced [the faith]".
 However, she would often thank Jehovah after winning a match.
 She does not celebrate birthdays, which is a practice of the faith.

 Williams made an appearance on stage during Kendrick Lamar's Super Bowl LIX halftime show, doing a crip walk amongst other background dancers.
-Williams is alleged to have been romantically involved with Drake, with whom Lamar is involved in an ongoing feud, in 2011 and 2015.
+Williams is alleged to have been romantically involved with Drake (with whom Lamar is involved in an ongoing feud) in 2011 and 2015.
+(Note: Attributed to multiple references:)